Stress-Free Machining with PECM

 In PECM, there is no contact between the tool and the part to be machined.
 Instead, the electrode tool moves toward the workpiece surface and regulates the gap to less than 100μm (.004”).
 An electrolyte solution is pumped between the tool and the part while a pulsed DC current is applied to dissolve the metal.
 The electrolyte solution also clears away waste materials, preventing unwanted contact between the tool and the workpiece.
 Therefore, no mechanical stress is introduced to the part in PECM.

 Other machining processes, such as ones that use abrasives or cutting tools, can create brittle microfractures and/or burrs.
-PECM, on the other hand, introduces no mechanical stress to the part and is burr-free, which makes for more durable, reliable parts with greater longevity.
+PECM, however, does not introduce any mechanical stress to the part and is burr-free, which makes for more durable, reliable parts with greater longevity.
 Not only is machining with Voxel “pixel perfect,” but it also stays that way.

 Voxel’s electrochemical machining process is not heat-based and introduces no substantial thermal load the part, eliminating the influence of thermal stresses to the part.
 The electrolyte solution must maintain a temperature of <100°C to prevent boiling of the water-based electrolyte and can often be held to a <40°C depending on the operation.

 On the other hand, machining processes such as electric discharge machining (EDM) and laser cutting or machining use heat to shape the workpiece.
 This heating creates recast layers, heat-affected zones, and microcracking – all of which are detrimental to the part performance.
 Even conventional machining processes such as milling, turning, and grinding can introduce unwanted heat into the part.
 The non-thermal PECM process preserves the material’s makeup and the intended shape of the part, and prevents compromising its strength.